bosd/odoo-data-flow/docs/guides/advanced_usage.md

 With the `--o2m` option, the processor understands that the lines with empty master fields belong to the last master record encountered.
 It will import "Master Record 1" with two `child1` records and three `child2` records simultaneously.

+!!! info "When to use --o2m vs. Automatic Two-Pass" The `--o2m` flag is specifically for the file format shown above, where child records do not have their own unique ID and are identified only by being on the lines below their parent.
+For standard relational fields (like `parent_id`) where **every record in the file has its own unique ID**, you do not need this flag.
+The importer will automatically detect the relationship and use the two-pass strategy.

 ### Transformation and Load

 Your mapping would use `mapper.record` and `mapper.cond` to process the child lines, similar to the `account.move.line` example.
 The key difference is enabling the `o2m` flag in your `params` dictionary.